Encrypt-S/navd/txscript/README.md

 * [Standard Pay-to-pubkey-hash Script] (http://godoc.org/github.com/aguycalled/navd/txscript#example-PayToAddrScript)
-  Demonstrates creating a script which pays to a bitcoin address.
+  Demonstrates creating a script which pays to a navcoin address.
 It also prints the created script hex and uses the DisasmString function to display the disassembled script.